-- 2.6.11 At the discretion of USA Climbing's Chief Executive Officer, or their designee, a competitor may be allowed to register for a competition after the competition's final registration round has closed if: - a) the competition has no "extended late" registration period; and - b) the competitor requests such registration, in writing, before the competition's final registration round has closed; and - c) the competitor was eligible to register for the competition but failed to do so; and - d) the competition has available quota for the competitor's category, for the relevant Region/Division as appropriate; and - e) the registration is accompanied by a \$50 late registration fee, - and where, when multiple such requests are received, the requests would be approved, if at all, in the order of the requesting competitors' ranking at the relevant qualifying event, and no registrations shall be allowed fewer than ten (10) days prior to the start of the event. - 2.6.12 For any USA Climbing competition, the host facility may require additional agreements, certifications, or attestations, subject to agreement by USA Climbing and inclusion in the Host Agreement between the host facility and USA Climbing.
-These additional requirements may include, but are not limited to, liability waiver agreements and certifications or attestations of lead climbing capability. - 2.6.13 Upon registering for any competition at www.usaclimbing.org, a confirmation email will be sent to the email address provided by the competitor.
+- (e.g., Rule 2.6 or Part 3 Event Rules). - 2.6.7 All Youth and Collegiate Qualification competitions, and all Recreational Series competitions, shall be subject to the following registration rule modifications, Rule 2.6.6 notwithstanding: - a) The Normal Registration period deadline shall be at the discretion of the Event Organizer, but no earlier than three (3) days prior to the competition.
+For the avoidance of doubt, the deadline could be as late as the start of the competition. - b) The Extended Registration period is at the discretion of the Event Organizer.
+If there is an Extended Registration period, the Extended Registration fee and deadline shall each be at the discretion of the Event Organizer, but the fee shall be no greater than \$25. - c) There shall be no Late Registration period. - 2.6.8 For competitions whose registration is conducted through a competitor's USA Climbing account, USA Climbing shall publish a continually updated list of registrants for a competition, and such publishing should start no later than halfway through the Normal Registration period and should end no earlier than the start of the competition. - 2.6.9 For any USA Climbing competition, the host facility may require additional agreements, certifications, or attestations, subject to agreement by USA Climbing and inclusion in the Host Agreement between the host facility and USA Climbing.
+These additional requirements may include, but are not limited to, liability waiver agreements and certifications or attestations of lead climbing capability. - 2.6.10 Upon registering for any competition at www.usaclimbing.org, a confirmation email will be sent to the email address provided by the competitor.
 A competitor who does not receive such a confirmation email within thirty (30) minutes should contact USA Climbing immediately at info@usaclimbing.org.